ghostery/local-sheriff/README.md

  ![cover image](docs/images/local-sherrif-lufthansa-image.png)

 **The issues that Local Sheriff aims to highlight:**
-1. Was the user aware and gave consent to share this sensitive information with this these parties?
+1. Was the user aware and gave consent to share this sensitive information with these parties?
 2. Why do these third parties need to receive this information?
-3. Is website owner even aware that sensitive user information is being leaked to these third parties?
+3. Is the website owner even aware that sensitive user information is being leaked to these third parties?
 4. Who are these third parties?
-5. What can they doing with user information?
+5. What can they do with this user information?

 ## How Local Sheriff identifies leaks: